 Key Accomplishments:

-- [List specific projects, responsibilities, or achievements of the intern during the internship.]
+- [List significant projects or achievements during the internship]

 Sincerely,